• eTools

 Cross-boundary Wealth Management Connect Scheme

-As one of the pilot banks of “Cross-boundary Wealth Management Connect Scheme” in the Guangdong-Hong Kong-Macao Greater Bay Area (“GBA”), ICBC (Asia) and Industrial and Commercial Bank of China Limited (“ICBC”) Guangdong branch and Shenzhen branch have collaborated to launch the “Cross-boundary Wealth Management Connect” services, featuring an innovative two-way cross-border investment mechanism.
-This offers Greater Bay Area residents a wider range of asset management options and a seamless investment experience.
+ICBC (Asia) and Industrial and Commercial Bank of China Limited (“ICBC”) Guangdong branch and Shenzhen branch have collaborated to provide the “Cross-boundary Wealth Management Connect” services, featuring a cross-border investment mechanism to offer Greater Bay Area residents a wider range of asset management options and a seamless investment experience.

 Solid Foundation, Superior Professionalism

-As the flagship offshore business of ICBC, ICBC (Asia) is the preferred cross-border bank for customers, supported by the solid foundation laid by ICBC Group.
-Leveraging our expertise in wealth management, we offer customers in Hong Kong and Chinese mainland convenient investment platforms to seize investment opportunities in the Greater Bay Area and around the world for wealth creation.
+As the flagship offshore business of ICBC supported by the solid foundation laid by ICBC Group, ICBC (Asia) leverages our expertise in wealth management and offers customers in Hong Kong and the Chinese mainland convenient investment platforms to seize investment opportunities in the Greater Bay Area and around the world for wealth creation.

 Extensive Network and Dedicated Experts